 - Men’s performance ratings actually increase when they show that they value diversity in the workplace, while women’s performance ratings decrease when they show that they value diversity in the workplace.

-Next, the team examined what happens when women actually promote other women.
+Next, our team examined what happens when women actually promote other women.

-- When the hiring manager was a male, his competency ratings weren’t affected by his decision — the group of working adults gave him the same rating whether or not he was motivated by increasing his leadership team’s racial and gender balance.
+- When the hiring manager was a male, his competency ratings weren’t affected by his decision — the group of working adults gave him the same rating whether or not he was motivated by increasing his leadership team’s racial and gender balance, but

 - When the hiring manager advocating for diversity was a female, her competency rating dropped dramatically.
-There seems to be a perception that when a woman advocates for another woman, she’s somehow showing favoritism.
+There seemed to be a perception that when a woman advocated for another woman, she was somehow showing favoritism.

 Women Need to Support Women — and Men Need to Join the Conversation